Last Updated on March 16, 2022.

 Mixers with a built-in USB Audio Interface

 However, there are plenty of mixers available that feature a built-in audio interface means that you can record straight to the recording software/DAW on your PC using a mixer instead of needing a separate audio interface.

 It is worth noting, however, that just because the mixer has a built-in audio interface doesn’t mean that it can record every input to a separate track in the DAW since most affordable mixers, say in the $200 range, will only let you record the stereo out to the PC.

 This means that all the tracks coming into the mixer will be summed/mixed to one stereo file that will then be recorded, and in this case you won’t have any control over the individual tracks once they reach the PC.

-On the other hand, Mixers that are capable of Multitrack recording will let you record every individual input to a separate track in the recording software but, of course, this comes at a much higher price tag.
+On the other hand, Mixers that are capable of Multitrack recording will let you record every individual input to a separate track to the recording software but, of course, this comes at a much higher price tag.